zurilg/Trustworthy-Product-Reviews/README.md

     - Advanced sorting of reviews tailored to logged-in users on both product browsing and product pages.
     - Product search functionality.
     - AOP logging, caching, exception handling, and validation have been integrated throughout the application to enhance performance and reliability.

+- **Features Implemented for *Milestone 3*:**
+    - Allow users to register a new account.
+    - Improve the look of the home page.
+    - Added canonical links to the product pages.
+    - Implemented the Degrees of separation calculation into the newly created profile page.
+    - Implemented sort by Jaccard Distance --> calling it "Similar Reviewers" to be less confusing to an average user.
 ---

 ### UML Class Diagram: